cmu-delphi/www-epicast/README.md

 # About

-The Crowdcast website for collecting flu forecasts.
+The Crowdcast website for collecting flu forecasts..

 The site is live at:
 - https://delphi.cmu.edu/crowdcast